- Offered as:

 Aerospace studies minor

-A minor in aerospace studies requires at least 16 credit hours and includes these courses:
+A minor in aerospace studies requires at least 16 credit hours and includes the following courses:

 - Scholarships and financial aid